AndrewVSutherland/psetpartners/schema.md

 student_id            | bigint	    | id in students table
-year		      | smallint    | year of class term                  | smallint    | term of class properties            | jsonb       | class-specific student properties such as commentment/comfort lavel that may have associated affinity preferences preferences           |	jsonb       | replaces students preferences if not None (which is not the same as {}) strengths             | jsonb       | replaces students preferences if preferences is not None
+year		      | smallint    | year of class term                  | smallint    | term of class properties            | jsonb       | class-specific student properties such as commentment/confidence that may have associated affinity preferences (names should not collide with student properties such as gender or year) preferences           |	jsonb       | replaces students preferences if not None (which is not the same as {}) strengths             | jsonb       | replaces students preferences if preferences is not None